GuopingJia/helm-demo/README.md

-# helm-demo
+# Helm Charts for sample wordpress app

-Sample helm charts for DevOps
+## helm-demo repository created to demonstrate wordpress app use case for Helm using ArgoCD